 - One Mic Stand

-- It allows you to start ASAP with a minimal investment in both time and money.
+…What you have is a simple, functional home recording studio, that allows you to get started ASAP with minimal investment in both time and money.

-When starting a studio from scratch, the computer is the biggest expenditure by far.
+When starting your first studio from scratch, the computer will be the biggest expenditure by far.

 So in the beginning, regardless of your budget, I recommend using what you have for now.